electronic-dance-music/photo-site/README.md

 - `npm start`

 ### GO LIVE ON INTERNET
 Make sure to make code changes in the main branch.
-Once done, you can commit and push those changes, then run the following commands to get the website ready then deploy it online (which will modify the gh-pages branch of the repo):
+Once done, you can commit and push those changes, then run the following command to get the website deployed online (which will modify the gh-pages branch of the repo):

-`npm run build`
 `npm run deploy`